Table of Contents

 Why Should We Invest?

-If you are in a workplace pension, then you already invest.
+If you are in a workplace pension, then you are probably already investing (depending on what kind of pension you are in).
 The only way that money beats inflation is by putting it into stocks and shares and other types of investments.
 Our workplace pension providers are putting our money onto the stock market with the aim of growing our pots large enough, so that one day we can retire with enough to be able to enjoy life.

 Feedback From Women In My Community

 I asked women in my community about what was stopping them from investing.
-Money and lack of knowledge were obvious reasons (FYI – if you want to learn more about how to fit investing EASILY into your life, then you need to check out this link).
-One reason that really struck me though was a concern about investing ethically.
+Money and lack of knowledge were obvious reasons, but one reason that really struck me though was a concern about wanting to be involved with ethical investing and making conscious decisions about where their money is going.

 And this got me thinking.